-The \textbf{simple pick-and-place} domain involves scenarios that require a robot arm to sequentially pick up a block and place it onto another block, bowl, or the table.
+The \textbf{Pick-and-Place} domain involves scenarios that require a robot arm to sequentially pick up and place a block onto another block, bowl, or the table.
 The model needs to remember and reason over the block locations.
-The example user queries are ``Put the green block in the red bowl'', ``What is the color of the block under the pink block?'', and ``How many blocks are in the green bowl?''
+The example user queries are ``Put the green block in the red bowl.'', ``What is the color of the block under the pink block?'', and ``How many blocks are in the green bowl?''.

-In the \textbf{block disinfection} domain, we consider the scenario in which a block can be either \textit{dirty} or \textit{clean}.
-When a clean block touches a dirty block (for example by stacking a dirty block on a clean block), it becomes dirty.
+In the \textbf{Block Disinfection} domain, we consider a scenario in which a block can be either \textit{dirty} or \textit{clean}, the state of which is not observable by the robot.
+When a clean block touches a dirty block (e.g., as a result of stacking one block on another), the clean block becomes dirty.
 There is a \textit{disinfector} on the table that cleans any block placed inside it.
 This scenario emulates a clean-up task in which you might ask a robot to put dirty dishes in a dishwasher or dirty clothes in a washing machine.
-The user query contains pick-and-place commands similar to those in the simple pick-and-place domain as well as textual utterances that require reasoning over which blocks are clean and dirty, such as ``Put all the clean blocks in the green bowl.''
-This domain presents a particular challenge as the model must effectively track the current cleanliness status of each block and accurately capture the state mutations that happens when a dirty block comes into contact with another clean block.
+The user query contains pick-and-place commands similar to those in the pick-and-place domain as well as textual utterances that require reasoning over which blocks are clean and dirty, such as ``Put all the clean blocks in the green bowl.''
+This domain presents a particular challenge as the model must track the cleanliness of each block and accurately capture the state mutations that happen when a dirty block comes into contact with another clean block.

-\textbf{Relative weight reasoning} involves memorizing and reasoning over the relative weights of the blocks.
-User queries provide information about the weight of blocks (e.g., ``The red block is twice the weight of the bronze block''), which are followed by queries that require reasoning over the weights (e.g., ``Put blocks in the purple bowl so that their total weight becomes identical to what is in the gray bowl'').
+\textbf{Relative Weight Reasoning} involves memorizing and reasoning over the relative weights of the blocks.
+User queries provide information about the weight of blocks (e.g., ``The red block is twice the weight of the bronze block.''), which are followed by queries that require reasoning over the weights (e.g., ``Put blocks in the purple bowl so that their total weight becomes identical to what is in the gray bowl.'').

-\ty{Needs to describe why (we think) the baseline fails even though we feed all the info (by passing all the history)} We run the baseline (\vanillallm) and our \acronym state-maintaining model on each domain.
-Table~\ref{tb:main-result} reports the success rates of each method as well as their step count until the first failed attempt to generate the correct code.
-We normalize the successful steps by the total number of steps for each episode.